 parse(array $urls)) and

 getMovieData().
 The first one does the job: runs the requests and traverses the DOM.
-And the seconds one is just to receive the results and the job is done.
+And the seconds one is just to receive the results when the job is done.

 Now, we can try it in action.
 Let’s try to asynchronously parse two movies:

 You can continue with these results as you like: store them to different files or save into a database.
-In this tutorial, the main idea was how to make asynchronous requests and parse responses.
+In this tutorial, the main idea was to show to make asynchronous requests and parse responses.

 Our parser can be also improved by adding some timeout.
 What if the slowest request becomes too slow?
 Instead of waiting for it, we can provide a timeout and cancel all slow requests.
-To implement request cancellation I will use event loop timer.
+To implement request cancellation we will use event loop timers.
 The idea is the following:

 - Get the request promise.